railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	#.
 Run the installer,

 	#.
-Start the installation procedure by clicking  *Next* in the installation window,
+Start the installation procedure by clicking :guilabel:`Next` in the installation window,

 	#.
-Accept the GPL license by clicking  *I Agree*,
+Accept the GPL license by clicking :guilabel:`I Agree`,

 	#.
-Install Open ERP in the location in \ ``Program Files``\  hat is suggested by the installer,
+Install Open ERP in the location in :menuselection:`Program Files` that is suggested by the installer,

 	#.
-Wait two or three minutes for the installation to complete, then click  *Next*,
+Wait two or three minutes for the installation to complete, then click :guilabel:`Next`,

 	#.
-Close the installation window using the middle button,  *Finish*.
+Close the installation window using the middle button :guilabel:`Finish`.

 The Open ERP client can then be opened, ready to use the Open ERP system.
 The next step consists of configuring the database, and is covered in the final section of this chapter, *Creating the database.*